Charles E Lakin Foundation Inc

 Human Services Focus

 All funding falls under the umbrella of human services.
 The foundation's three core areas—Children and Families, Education and Training, and Economic Resilience—all focus on helping people overcome adversity and achieve self-sufficiency.
-Programs should demonstrate clear pathways to improving individual and family outcomes.
+Programmes should demonstrate clear pathways to improving individual and family outcomes.

-Evidence of Organizational Capacity
+Evidence of Organisational Capacity

 Long-Term Community Impact